-Explore the full directors' dealings record of Lonestar Resources US Inc., a listed issuer based in United States.
-Shares are listed on US US, under the authority of SEC (Form 4).
-Operating in the Energy sector, Lonestar Resources US Inc. has published 24 reports.
-The latest transaction was disclosed on 21 October 2021 — Disposition.
+Track the Lonestar Resources US Inc. stock price and the full insider trade history of the company, a publicly traded company based in United States.
+Shares are quoted on US US, under the authority of SEC (Form 4).
+Operating in the Energy sector, Lonestar Resources US Inc. has published 24 insider filings.
+The latest transaction was disclosed on 21 October 2021 (Disposition).
 Among the most active insiders: Bracken Frank D III.
-The full history is accessible without an account.
+Every trade is accessible without an account.

 24 of 24 declarations